CURRENT MARKETS DAYS AND HOURS

 CLICK HERE TO LEARN HOW TO ATTEND THE MARKETS SAFELY

 The City of Santa Monica is working closely with the

 Department of Public Health to monitor COVID-19 and local impacts.

 As an essential service, the Farmers Markets will REMAIN OPEN as an option for shoppers to continue having access to fresh produce in an open setting while maximizing social distancing.
-All SMFMS will continue offering CalFresh/EBT for low income shoppers to access healthy produce and our Saturday market will continue to offer Market Match.
-The market's continuation of service will also minimize economic impacts to participating small farmers, so they remain able to serve the market community in the months and years to come.
+The market's continuation of service will also minimize economic impacts to participating small family farmers, so they remain able to serve the market community in the months and years to come.

 Market Hand Washing Options

-Additional options for hand washing stations are available throughout each market in addition to plumbed restrooms in Parking Structure 4 on 2nd Street.
+Additional options for hand washing stations are available throughout each market in addition to plumbed restrooms.

 Which Vendors are Participating?